 Learn more on the DOH site and get started with ELR submissions.

 The DOH accepts submission of syndromic surveillance data from eligible hospitals and eligible professionals in alignment with activities related to MU.
+Connectivity to the HIE for support of the Syndromic Surveillance transactions to DOH is presented in the Syndromic Surveillance API Connectivity Implementation Guide.

 Learn more on the DOH site and get started with Syndromic Surveillance data submissions.